This page includes some quick links and tips for your Internet marketing. More detail on individual areas of focus is covered in the blog.

 - How can you get it to them in a way that they understand and appreciate?

 Spend some time surfing the web yourself.
-Try to find your competitors without using their company names – keep going until you do find them (don’t assume that they’re getting their Internet marketing right).
+Try to find your competitors without using their company names – keep going until you do find them (but don’t assume that they’re getting their Internet marketing right).
 Make a note of the phrases you’re using and how successful they are.

 Setting up a blog enables you to build your reputation in your sector.
-By offering regular and topical information and discussion on areas that your clients will find useful and interesting, your profile will be raised on several levels – not least with the search engines.
+By offering regular and topical information and discussion on areas that your clients will find useful and interesting, your profile will be raised on several levels – it will attract attention.

-Then you can take some of that information into a newsletter with relative ease – providing another way to stay in touch with your clients.
+Then you can take some of that information into a newsletter with relative ease – providing another way to stay in touch with your clients – perhaps also including useful posts and links for your readers.